unitystation/unitystation/Tools/server-utils/README.md

 `editconfig.sh` > Edit configuration paramters
 `config.example.json` > Example & template configuration file (Used by installserver.sh, please don't change the template values!)
 `unitystation.service` > Systemd unit file for the server.
+ All these files can be found hosted on the cdn, https://unitystationfile.b-cdn.net/ but are not updated automatically.